In-Vitro Fertilization (IVF)

-Injections of fertility medications called gonadotropins are taken daily by the woman which causes the growth of multiple follicles.
-At the same time, additional injections of medications called GnRH agonists or antagonists are also taken daily to prevent early ovulation.
+Injections of fertility medications called gonadotropins are taken daily by the woman, which causes the growth of multiple follicles.
+At the same time, additional injections of medications called GnRH agonists or antagonists are also taken daily to prevent ovulation.
 During ovarian stimulation, progress is monitored with a series of blood tests and vaginal ultrasounds.
-Lastly, an injection of a hormone called human chorionic gonadotropin (hCG) is taken to cause final maturation of the eggs in preparation for the egg retrieval procedure.
-The timing of hCG is determined by egg follicle sizes and blood estradiol levels.
+Lastly, an injection of a hormone called ovidrel or human chorionic gonadotropin (hCG) is taken to cause final maturation of the eggs in preparation for the egg retrieval procedure.
+The timing of this “trigger” injection is determined by egg follicle sizes.

 2. Egg retrieval and sperm collection